PhyoMK/ML-zoomcamp/capstone1/README.md

 ## Dataset
 https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset
+At first I download and put to data folder after changing size.
+Then use train-test-split to all the paths and put each to train,val, test folders.

 ## Creating Model
 Explain the process of creating the model.
 This section can include:
 - Data preprocessing(At first, I downloaded the whole image files and then transport to data files by changing input size.
-After that divided into train, validation, test with 80%, 10%, 10% arrangement.)
+After that divided into train, validation, test with 80%, 10%, 10% arrangement)
 - Model architecture design (e.g., neural network layers)
 - Training process and tuning parameters
 - Best Models saving on final training